-Imagine yourself in the years from the late 1940’s through the 1950’s.
-You are an employee at St. Joseph Hospital located directly across the street from Disney Studio’s in Burbank, California.
+Imagine yourself living during the time from the late 1940’s through the 1950’s.
+You are an employee at St. Joseph Hospital located directly across the street from the Walt Disney Studio’s in Burbank, California.
 Before 1955 Disneyland existed only in the mind of Walt Disney (I can’t comprehend that at one time there was not a Disneyland).
 My mother was one such person working in administration, registering incoming patients.
-Back in those days most hospital employees participated in one form or another in caring for patients.
-This is certainly how mom developed her impeccable nursing qualities.
+Back in those days most hospital employees participated in one form or another in caring for patients and this is certainly how mom developed her impeccable nursing qualities.

 My mother standing on the lawn at St. Joseph Hospital (circa, late 1940’s).